 Open Access Advising is defined as at least two hours per week that academic advisors are in office to provide assistance to students with time sensitive issues.
 Each academic advisor will set his/her open access availability each semester.
 Open Access Advising is availability outside of regularly scheduled advising meetings and will be posted on the advisor’s office door.

-Should a student have difficulty accessing his/her advisor during the listed Open Access times, please contact Ms. Jess Davis (ESB G109) for assistance.
+Should a student have difficulty accessing his/her advisor during the listed Open Access times, please contact Mrs. Micalyn Stump (ESB 172) for assistance.

 In addition to weekly Open Access Advising, academic advisors will offer scheduled advising appointments through Student Success Collaborative (SSC Campus) for pre-registration discussions each semester for all assigned students.
 Pre-registration appointments should begin during Week 5 for Honors students and during Week 6 for non-Honors students.